 Stanley M. Schwarz, Esq.

 Mr. Schwarz began his own private law practice in 1967 and is regarded as a pioneer and pre-eminent civil rights and personal injury litigator.
-He has represented hundreds of individuals who have sustained severe and serious injuries which resulted from construction and workplace accidents, medical and healthcare negligence, occupational disease, reckless motor vehicle and trucking operators as well as negligent product manufacturers.
-Mr. Schwarz’s successes have resulted in numerous verdicts and settlements amounting to many millions of dollars.
-In addition, he has achieved the unique distinction of appearing before and argued before Pennsylvania’s Supreme, Superior and Commonwealth Courts on over twenty (20) occasions and has been successful in each and every case.
+He has represented hundreds of individuals who have sustained severe and serious injuries as a result of construction and workplace accidents, medical and healthcare negligence, occupational exposure, reckless motor vehicle and trucking operators as well as negligent product manufacturers.
+Mr. Schwarz’s successes have resulted in numerous verdicts and results amounting to millions of dollars.
+In addition, he has achieved the unique distinction of appearing before Pennsylvania’s Supreme, Superior and Commonwealth Courts on over twenty occasions and has been successful in each and every case.

 The founding principal of the law firm of Stanley M. Schwarz, Professional Corporation, was born and raised in Philadelphia, Pennsylvania.
 He joined the Army as a 20 year old at the beginning of the Korean War as a buck private and was immediately assigned to the Army Security agency, an intelligence gathering Unit of America’s Armed Forces.
 After a period of intense training as an enlisted man, he was chosen for Officer Candidate School at Fort Benning, Georgia and was commissioned as a Second Lieutenant, Infantry, upon graduation.
 Thereafter, he served in Korea as an Intelligence Officer and was discharged at the age of 22 as a First Lieutenant at the end of 1953, following the Korean War truce.